seniorcreative/conversational-form-json/README.md

 # Worksafe Conversation Tester

-This is a vue.js CLI generated project that uses Axios to read a Sheetsu API.
-The Sheetsu endpoint provides a JSON feed of our conversational form CMS google sheet which lives at https://docs.google.com/spreadsheets/d/1bA6CNiqdEOzbQ_qXCxSBKTjMtjIiEWex5mVbRl7GcAg/edit?usp=sharing
+This is a vue.js CLI generated project that uses the Google Sheets API to read in a google sheet which lives at https://docs.google.com/spreadsheets/d/1bA6CNiqdEOzbQ_qXCxSBKTjMtjIiEWex5mVbRl7GcAg/edit?usp=sharing

 ## Project setup